Combe Martin History

 Combe Martin Silver Mines Society mentions a Civil War Royal Mint at Combe Martin.
 And that "in the 1640’s, King Charles I. clothed his army from the Combmartin mines" during the English Civil Wars (CMSMS, 2023).

-West Challacombe Manor (Grade 2 Star listed) on Combe Martin's West Challacombe Lane, is a small manor house and farm house.
+West Challacombe Manor (Grade 2 Star listed) on Combe Martin's West Challacombe Lane, is a medieval manor house and farm house.
 This significant historic monument, called 'Orchard' by antiquarians with some evidence, dates to the 15th century.
 See our article on West Challacombe Manor►

 Part of Combe Martin's silver-lead mining history, there is evidence of a silver-lead mine in the area of West Challacombe.
 Working in the 1850s, this is known locally as the West Combe Martin Mine.